PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 ### Paid ads are not all bad

-Paid ads can be a useful tool for learning quickly if you are building a consumer app, but _not_ for devtools (see ‘attribution mirage’ above), which is why I’ve put them in post-PMF.
+Paid ads can be a useful tool for learning quickly if you are building a consumer app, but _not_ for dev tools (see ‘attribution mirage’ above), which is why I’ve put them in post-PMF.
 It is very easy to spend tons of money on shit, especially in Google Ads.
 NEVER USE THE DEFAULT SETTINGS on Google, LinkedIn, and Twitter especially.

 Hire a cheap agency – $5k/mo is achievable, especially if they're just managing channels and creative, and not throwing in 'value add' services like landing pages and SEO strategy.
 Don't hire an agency based in the US – they are triple the price.
 We aim to be 7/10 at paid ads, not amazing.
 Focus that energy on your content instead.